 - Difficulty remembering and recalling words.

 All the children are members of a mainstream class and, as such, they take part in all the class/school activities.
 All the children are assessed and provided for on a basis of individual need.
-Each child has a Pupil Profile/Support Plan with communication and learning targets which are reviewed and revised each term.
+Each child has a Speech and Language Therapy Plan, with communication targets which are reviewed and revised on an ongoing basis.

 What can we provide?